 Some entry-level positions may only require professionals to have earned a bachelor’s-level degree in social work or a related field, such as psychology or sociology.
 However, professionals who engage in continuing education through an MSW program can expand their skills and be better prepared for the challenges that professional school social workers face.
 In addition, an MSW can also help prepare students for other, higher-level positions and supervisory roles in the social work industry.

 Many states also require that child, family, and school social workers be licensed after passing the Association of Social Work Boards (ASWB) exam.

 A note on school social workers and counselors

 Many MSW students wonder about the school counselor opportunities that might be available to them after graduation.
 While some institutions will hire professionals who have a master’s degree in social work for school counselor positions, there are also certain state certification requirements that school counselors must achieve.
 In addition, as Social Work Degree Guide pointed out, many school counselor employers prefer candidates who embark in continuing education to earn their doctoral degree in education, social work, or a similar area.

 Taking the next step

 College students and professionals who are ready to take their next step toward a rewarding role as a child, family, and school social worker should prepare by earning their MSW.
-The Regis College online MSW program provides all the skills and knowledge professionals need for this challenging, yet fulfilling career.
+The online masters of social work provides all the skills and knowledge professionals need for this challenging, yet fulfilling career.
 Fill out a form on our page to speak to an enrollment advisor to learn more.